-Liferay Sync is an add-on product for Liferay 6.2 CE and EE that synchronizes files between your Liferay server and users’ desktop and mobile environments.
+Liferay Sync is an add-on product for Liferay DXP that synchronizes files between your Liferay DXP server and users’ desktop and mobile environments.
 With Liferay Sync, users can publish and access shared documents and files from their native environments without using a browser.
 Clients for Windows and Mac OS desktops and Android and iOS mobile platforms are supported.
-As users add and collaborate on documents and files, Liferay Sync automatically synchronizes them across all configured Sync clients and in your portal.
-Liferay Sync integrates completely with the Liferay Platform so that features such as authentication and versioning function in the supported environments.
-The Liferay Sync desktop client stores files locally so they’re always available, even when users are offline.
-It automatically synchronizes files upon client reconnection.
+As users add and collaborate on documents and files, Liferay Sync automatically synchronizes them across all configured Sync clients and in your Liferay DXP installation.
+Liferay Sync integrates completely with Liferay DXP so that features such as authentication and versioning function in the supported environments.
+The Liferay Sync desktop client stores files locally so they’re always available, even when users are offline, and when they go back online, it automatically synchronizes files upon client reconnection.
 The Liferay Sync mobile client saves storage space on users’ devices by downloading only the files they choose.

-This guide walks you through setting up Sync for your portal and its sites.
-In addition to basic portal configuration, important topics such as portal security and accidental data loss are covered.
-Note, you must be an administrator to set up your portal for Sync.
-If you’re not a portal or site administrator, you can skip this guide and move on to installing and using the Sync desktop client.
+This guide walks you through setting up Sync for your Liferay DXP installation and its sites.
+In addition to basic configuration, important topics such as security and accidental data loss are covered.
+Note, you must be an administrator to set up your Liferay DXP installation for Sync.
+If you’re not an instance or site administrator, you can skip this guide and move on to installing and using the Sync desktop client.

-To prepare your portal for Sync, you must first install the Sync Connector plugin.
+To prepare your Liferay DXP installation for Sync, you must first install Sync’s prerequisite apps.

-If you want to use Sync Admin’s default settings, are fine with Sync being enabled for all the portal’s sites, and aren’t using SSO (single sign-on), you can skip the next two sections.
-Before directing your users to install and configure the Sync desktop and mobile clients, however, Make sure to read this guide’s sections on preventing accidental file deletion and ensuring Sync security, and warn your users about the potential for accidental data loss.
+If you want to use Sync Connector’s default settings and are fine with Sync being enabled for all your Liferay DXP installation’s sites, you can skip the next section.
+Before directing your users to install and configure the Sync desktop and mobile clients, however, Make sure to read this guide’s sections on preventing accidental file deletion and ensuring Sync security.
+You should also warn your users about the potential for accidental data loss.

-You must also ensure that Sync can access the following URLs without being redirected to your SSO server.
+If your Liferay DXP installation uses an SSO (single sign-on) server, you must ensure that Sync can access the following URLs without being redirected to your SSO server.
 Sync can’t work without direct access to these URLs.
-You must therefore whitelist these URLs in your web server:
+You must therefore whitelist these URLs:

 http(s)://<portal-address>/c/portal/oauth/* http(s)://<portal-address>/api/jsonws/sync-web.* http(s)://<portal-address>/sync-web/*